PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/api.md

   - http://api.example.com/user-management/users/{id}
 - Use query parameters (in bold) to apply filters on resources.
 For query names containing more than one word, use underscores ( _ ) as delimiter.
 Example:
   - http://api.example.com/device-managements/managed-devices?**region_area=USA&brand=XYZ&sort=installation-date**
-- Some proxies support only POST and GET methods.
-To support a RESTful API with these limitations, the API needs a way to override the HTTP method.
-  - Note: Use the custom HTTP Header X-HTTP-Method-Override to override the POST Method.

 ## Endpoint Naming Principles